 \begin{corollary} Let~$\Delta$ be a stratum with~$n=r+1$ and let~$\ti{F}|L$ be an unramified field extension.
 Then the following assertions are equivalent: \begin{enumerate} \item The stratum~$\Delta$ is equivalent to a semisimple stratum. \item The stratum~$\Delta\otimes \ti{F}$ is equivalent to a semisimple stratum. \item The stratum~$\Res_F(\Delta)$ is equivalent to a semisimple stratum. \end{enumerate} \end{corollary}

 \begin{proof} We only need to study the equivalence to semipure strata.
-Assertion~\ref{corEquivToMinSemisimpleStratumAss1} concludes the remaining assertions by definition reasons.
+Assertion~\ref{corEquivToMinSemisimpleStratumAss1} implies~\ref{corEquivToMinSemisimpleStratumAss2} and~\ref{corEquivToMinSemisimpleStratumAss3} by the definition of equivalence of strata.
 All three strata have the same minimal polynomial, and we therefore have to consider the intersection condition on the multiplications maps.
 If this intersection condition is satisfied for~$\Res_F(\Delta)$ then it is also satisfied by~$\Delta\otimes L$ and if it is satisfied for~$\Delta\otimes L$ then it is satisfied for~$\Delta$, all just by inclusion.
 Thus for the case~$\ti{F}=L$ all three assertions are equivalent by Proposition~\ref{propCriteriaFundtoSemisimplStratum}.
 In the case~$\ti{F}\neq L$ we have that if~$\Delta\otimes \ti{F}$ is equivalent to a semisimple stratum then again by Proposition~\ref{propCriteriaFundtoSemisimplStratum}~$\Delta\otimes L$ is equivalent to a semisimple stratum, which finishes the proof. \end{proof}

 \begin{corollary} Let~$\Delta$ be a stratum with~$n=r+1$.
 Then the following assertions are equivalent: \begin{enumerate} \item The stratum~$\Delta$ is equivalent to a simple stratum. \item The stratum~$\Res_F(\Delta)$ is equivalent to a simple stratum. \end{enumerate} \end{corollary}